Academic Excellence

 • Children with recommended OT, Speech, Psychology are seen at school.

-• We work closely with Royal Far West, CIFTs, Muddy Puddles, Headspace, Be You and Coast and Country Occupational Therapy.
+• We work closely with Royal Far West, CIFTs, Muddy Puddles, Headspace, Be You.
+Marymead CatholicCare and local Speech and Occupational Therapists.

 School Counsellor